dotnet/AspNetCore.Docs/aspnetcore/fundamentals/static-files.md

 * *index.htm*
 * *index.html*

-The first file found from the list is served as though the request were the fully qualified URI (although the browser URL continues to show the URI requested).
+The first file found from the list is served as though the request were the fully qualified URI.
+The browser URL continues to reflect the URI requested.

 The following code changes the default file name to *mydefault.html*: